causalens/dara/docs/getting-started/actions.md

 A valid argument to an action parameter is one of the following three options:

-- an instance of an `@action`-decorated function (as in the example above)
+- An instance of an `@action`-decorated function (as in the example above).
-- an instance of an individual static action object
+- An instance of an individual static action object.
-- a list of a combination of the above two options
+- A list of a combination of the above two options.

 In this section you will learn all the different ways to create actions and how to use them.